 Key points to remember:

-- Only the primary account owner can reset the household.
+- Only the primary account owner can update the household.

-- The new household replaces the old one immediately after confirmation.
+- The new location replaces the previous household immediately.

 Pros & Cons of Updating or Resetting Your Netflix Household